-The program also aims to build a close-knit community and encourage interest among underrepresented populations in the field.
+The program also aims to build a close-knit community and encourage interest its participants in the field.
 Program attendance will be limited to reflect these goals.

-The program is aimed at rising 11th graders from racial/ethnic groups underrepresented in AI: Black, Hispanic/Latino/Latina, and Native American.
+The program is open to all rising 11th graders.
+We encourage applicants from underrepresented racial/ethnic groups (Black, Hispanic/Latino/Latina, and Native American).
 Girls are particularly encouraged to apply.

-Princeton AI4ALL is a residential camp, which will run for 3 weeks, from July 21st - August 10th, 2019.
+Princeton AI4ALL is a residential camp, which will run for three weeks during summer 2024.
+Exact dates TBA.